neherlab/phylogeography/README.md

-# Analysis of phylogeographic inference
+# Analysis of phylogeographic inference in shifting habitats

-This repository contains the files associated with the manuscript entitled ``Lost in the woods: shifting habitats can lead phylogeography astray'', along with additional notes, and simulations.
+This repository contains the files associated with the manuscript entitled []``Lost in the woods: shifting habitats can lead phylogeography astray''](https://www.biorxiv.org/content/10.1101/2024.07.03.601889v1), along with additional notes, and simulations.

 ## Simulations and figures